Tesla ends 'Spartan diet,' seeks up to US$2.3 billion from share, debt issues

 "The market seems to be breathing a sigh of relief.
 Now they need to get back to work, and start selling more cars," said Roth Capital analyst Craig Irwin.

-Shares of Tesla rose 3.7 percent to US$242.62, while the yield on Tesla's existing US$1.8-billion junk bond fell to its lowest level in over a month.
+Shares of Tesla rose 4.3per cent to close at US$244.10, while the yield on Tesla's existing US$1.8 billion junk bond fell to its lowest level in over a month.

 "This is how they pay for the factory in China, the Model Y, their 2020 goals, said Ross Gerber, chief executive of investment firm Gerber Kawasaki.